DXHeroes/knowledge-base-content/practices/value_proposition.md

   - post-it notes
 ---

-# Value proposition
+# Value Proposition

-## What is a Value Proposition Canvas
+## What Is a Value Proposition Canvas

 Value Proposition Canvas is a tool that helps to understand the customers.
 It explains who is the customer and why the customer should care about the product.
 Alexander Osterwalder created the tool as an addition to his Business Model Canvas to focus more on the customer and their requirements.